mdelgert/MyTemplate/Docs/VisualStudioTemplate1.md

-To distribute a Visual Studio template with one solution and multiple projects (like your `MultiProjectTemplate`), you can follow these steps to package the solution as a Visual Studio template:
+To distribute a Visual Studio template with one solution and multiple projects (like your `MyTemplate`), you can follow these steps to package the solution as a Visual Studio template:

 ### 1. Organize the Solution
 Make sure your solution and projects are organized in a way that can be easily packaged.
 Based on your description, your solution structure would look like this:

 ```
-MultiProjectTemplate/
+MyTemplate/
-    ├── MultiProjectTemplate.ConsoleApp/
+    ├── MyTemplate.ConsoleApp/
-    ├── MultiProjectTemplate.ClassLibrary/
+    ├── MyTemplate.ClassLibrary/
-    ├── MultiProjectTemplate.TestProject/
+    ├── MyTemplate.TestProject/
     ├── Settings/
     │   └── appsettings.development.json
-    └── MultiProjectTemplate.sln
+    └── MyTemplate.sln
 ```

 ### 2. Create a Template Manifest File (`.vstemplate`)